 Pupils and students are exceptionally proud to be part of such a close-knit, friendly and welcoming school community.
 They thoroughly enjoy coming to school and they thrive in all that they do.

 Pupils and students live out these values daily.
 They said that incidents of bullying are exceptionally rare and that any issues would be dealt with swiftly.

-This reflects the respect that they have for staff and for each other.
+This reflects the respect t...hat they have for staff and for each other.
 Pupils develop a thirst for learning, which enables them to excel.
 Students in the sixth form also achieve well.

 Pupils and students work exceptionally hard.
 Staff have very high expectations of them.
 This includes pupils with special educational needs and/or disabilities (SEND) and disadvantaged pupils.

 Pupils and students appreciate the wide range of opportunities on offer.
 They relish performing at festivals and concerts.